 How Much You Can Earn as a Carpenter in New York

-If you are thinking about how much you would get doing carpentry work in the New York, well, the average salary of a carpenter in this state is $59,064 as of June 27, 2019, according to Salary.Com, but it falls between $51,007 and $68,071 depending on some factors.
+If you are thinking about how much you would get doing carpentry work in New York, well, the average salary of a carpenter in this state is $65,871 as of July 25, 2023, according to Salary.Com, but it falls between $56,924 and $76,273 depending on some factors.
+In the neighboring state of New Jersey, the salary is a little higher.

 The job outlook of the carpentry trade is good.
 According to BLS, this trade is going to have an 8 percent growth in terms of jobs and employment opportunities between now and the year 2026 which is superb compared to other vocational trades.